augusto-mate/truthsnap/README.md

 **TruthSnap** is a lightweight, browser-based tool that simulates fake news detection using handcrafted rules.
 It analyzes input text and flags potential signs of misinformation — all without external APIs or machine learning.

+## 🎯 Pitch Deck
+For a quick overview of the project, check out the presentation [here](./assets/PitchDeck_TruthSnap_2025.pdf).

+This short deck outlines the core idea behind **TruthSnap**.
+It's intended for stakeholders, collaborators, and anyone interested in the project's vision and potential impact.

 ## 🧠 The Problem

 Misinformation spreads faster than facts — especially when disguised as emotional, exaggerated, or vague content.